All About Pakistan’s Largest and World’s Second Largest Salt Mine

 There are 6 daily trains on this Lala Musa – Malakwal – Sargodha route.
-The mine is located 30km east of Lilla interchange towards Pind Dadan Khan.
+The mine is located 30km east of the Lilla interchange towards Pind Dadan Khan.

 The route to Khewra mine by train is highly inconvenient.

 The ticket price starts from Rs.
 400 up to 12 people.
-The price is also same for 1 or 2 people.
+The price is also the same for 1 or 2 people.
 It’s the price of the train that took you to the main chamber inside the mine from the main gate.

 Here have a look at the tourist spots and breathtaking salt and light made scenery and historical places replicas in Khewra Salt Mine:

 The replica of the Mughal cultured Badshahi Mosque is also situated inside the mine with the help of salt bricks.
 These salt bricks have been made from multi-colored salt and are illuminated with light bulbs.

 There is the most beautiful carvings of salt stone of Minar-e-Pakistan made with colorful salt bricks.
 A model of the Great Wall of China, a statue of Allama Muhammad Iqbal is also made with the salt bricks and light bulbs.